ScuffleCloud/scuffle/CONTRIBUTING.md

 ### Bazel

-All developers need to have [bazelisk](https://github.com/bazelbuild/bazelisk) installed, you can find the installation instructions [here](https://bazel.build/install/bazelisk).
+All developers need to have [Bazelisk](https://github.com/bazelbuild/bazelisk) installed, you can find the installation instructions [here](https://bazel.build/install/bazelisk).

-We use bazel instead of cargo to build the project.
-This is because cargo struggles to cache builds for large projects and we often ended up having cache invalidation issues.
-Bazel also allows us to have a more consistent build environment across different machines and CI and support for languages other than rust.
+We use Bazel instead of Cargo to build the project.
+This is because Cargo struggles to cache builds for large projects and we often ended up having cache invalidation issues.
+Bazel also allows us to have a more consistent build environment across different machines and CI and support for languages other than Rust.

 One example of how we optimize our cache use is external dependencies: